lazaret/anuket/docs/anuket_tutorial.rst

 http://0.0.0.0:6543/login        `login`        anuket
 http://0.0.0.0:6543/hello/admin  `hello_admin`  anuket-example

-Note than the `hello_admin` requiere an user with admin permission.
+Note than the `hello_admin` require an user with admin permission.
 If you try to access to it without login first the application will redirect you to the `login` view.